pausabe/prayer-board/wiki/architecture.md

 ![mvcs](../assets/mvcs.png)

+// TODO: remove ViewController concept and change the work 'Riverpod' to 'Provider'

 ## Model
 Holds the state of the application and provides an API to access/filter/manipulate that data.
 Its concern is data encapsulation and management.
 It contains logic to structure, validate or compare different pieces of data that we call Domain Logic.